Anne Liu Kellor

 about anne

 Anne Liu Kellor is a mixed-race Chinese American writer, editor, and teacher based in Seattle.
-She is the author of Heart Radical: A Search for Language, Love, and Belonging, and the editor of Mixed Roots: Writers on Multiracial Identity & Both/And Belonging (forthcoming from Beacon Press in October of 2026).
+She is the author of Heart Radical: A Search for Language, Love, and Belonging, and the editor of Mixed Roots: Writers on Multiracial Identity & Both/And Belonging (Beacon Press, October 2026).
 Her essays have appeared in YES!
 Magazine, Memoir Land, Longreads, Fourth Genre, Witness, New England Review, and many more.
 She earned her MFA from Antioch University Los Angeles, and is the recipient of fellowships from Hedgebrook, The Whiteley Center, The Seventh Wave, Jack Straw Writers Program, 4Culture, and Hypatia-in-the-Woods.
 Anne teaches writing workshops online and across the Pacific Northwest, including her annual workshop, Both/And: Reading and Writing the Mixed-Race Experience.
-She also facilitates a Yearlong Creative Nonfiction Manuscript Program for 8 women and nonbinary writers seeking mentorship, accountability, developmental editing and community.
+She also facilitates a Yearlong Creative Nonfiction Manuscript Program for women and nonbinary writers seeking mentorship, accountability, developmental editing and community.

 About Ann Liu KellorBg Simple.png